Many of us can detect bad leadership very easily and can point out which leaders are not living up to good leadership standards.

 “Competence is how good you are at something.
 Confidence is how good you think you are at something” (p.
 21).

 Confidence is both external and internal: individual’s belief in his or her abilities is internal confidence whereas how the individual appears to others creates external estimations of confidence.

-Men, in general, often at least appear much more confident and this is where the real trap lies: huge confidence displayed by an individual does not equate or result simply in competence.
+Men, in general, often appear much more confident and this is where the real trap lies: huge confidence displayed by an individual does not equate or result simply in competence.